-Certain of the Group's clients entered into a trust arrangement whereby their balances maintained with the Bank are transferred into individual trust fund accounts held by a common trustee.
-These trust funds are invested in highly liquid assets, which have a credit rating no lower than that of Investcorp, or placed with Investcorp.
+Certain of Investcorp Bank's clients entered into a trust arrangement whereby their balances maintained with the Investcorp Bank are transferred into individual trust fund accounts held by a common trustee.
+These trust funds are invested in highly liquid assets, which have a credit rating no lower than that of Investcorp Bank, or placed with Investcorp Bank.
 Client assets held in trust earn the return generated from the investment of such assets, with a guaranteed minimum return equivalent to inter-bank based market rates.

-All of these clients' assets, including affiliates and co-investors, are managed in a fiduciary capacity and the Group has no entitlement to these assets.
+All of these clients' assets, including affiliates and co-investors, are managed in a fiduciary capacity and Investcorp has no entitlement to these assets.
 Clients bear all of the risks and earn a majority of the rewards on their investments, subject to normal management and performance fee arrangements.
-Accordingly, these assets are not included in the Group's consolidated statement of financial position.
+Accordingly, these assets are not included in Investcorp and the Group's consolidated statement of financial position.